How to Create a Living Will in Washington State: A Step-by-Step Guide

 Understanding a Living Will

 Individuals are empowered to outline their choices in various scenarios.
-For example, they can designate the use of artificial nutrition or breathing equipment.
+For example, they can designate artificial nutrition or breathing equipment.
 They can also specify comfort care measures, such as pain management, even if those measures might shorten life.
 These documents serve as a guide for healthcare providers and loved ones, reducing ambiguity during stressful times.

 Health conditions and healthcare preferences can change.
 It’s recommended to review and update the living will regularly, ensuring it reflects current wishes.
 People should notify their healthcare providers and loved ones about any updates to avoid confusion.
 If there are no conflicts or confusion, the living will’s intent will be honored by all parties involved.